Bandcamp Picks

 Favorite Tracks: “What You Told Me,” “Something About Me Being A Woman,” “I Don’t Mind”

-London indie rock trio Our Girl return with the autumnal THE GOOD KIND, an album that embodies the melancholic season down to its hazelly artwork and pensive tonality.
+London indie rock trio Our Girl return with the autumnal THE GOOD KIND, an album that embodies the melancholic season via its hazelly artwork and pensive tonality.
 While their 2018 debut STRANGER TODAY featured rapturous guitars like heartfelt alt-rock bands Wednesday and Speedy Ortiz, THE GOOD KIND is more restrained.
 The few blasts of guitar that do appear help make the album’s bittersweet and jangly melodies feel all the more sentimental.
 This release contains the kind of soft, cozy Britpop-adjacent rock of a bygone era, where such a soft palette helps lead one away from going through the motions.

 Mo Dotti Album Cover